-9. (1) Subject to sub-paragraphs (2) to (7), where you have a personal interest in any business of the Council and you attend a meeting of the Council at which the business is considered, you must disclose to that meeting the existence and nature of that interest at the commencement of that consideration, or when the interest becomes apparent.

-- (2) Where you have a personal interest in any business of the Council which relates to or is likely to affect a person described in paragraph 8 (1) (a) (i) or 8 (1) (a) (ii) (aa), you need only disclose to the meeting the existence and nature of that interest when you address the meeting on that business. - (3) Where you have a personal interest in any business of the authority of the type mentioned in paragraph 8(1)(a)(viii) (i.e. a gift or hospitality of at least £25), you need not disclose the nature or existence of that interest to the meeting if the interest was registered more than three years before the date of the meeting. - (4) Sub-paragraph (1) only applies where you are aware or ought reasonably to be aware of the existence of the personal interest. - (5) Where you have a personal interest but, by virtue of paragraph 14, sensitive information relating to it is not registered in the Council's Register of Members' Interests, you must indicate to the meeting that you have a personal interest, but need not disclose the sensitive information to the meeting. - (6) Subject to paragraph 12 (1) (b), where you have a personal interest in any business of the Council and you have made an executive decision in relation to that business, you must ensure that any written statement of that decision records the existence and nature of that interest. - (7) In this paragraph, "executive decision" is to be construed in accordance with any regulations made by the Secretary of State under section 22 of the Local Government Act 2000.
+- 9.-(1) Subject to sub-paragraphs (2) to (5), where you have a personal interest in any business of your authority and you attend a meeting of your authority at which the business is considered, you must disclose to that meeting the existence and nature of that interest at the commencement of that consideration, or when the interest becomes apparent. - (2) Where you have a personal interest in any business of your authority which relates to or is likely to affect a person described in paragraph 8(1)(a)(i) or 8(1)(a)(ii)(aa), you need only disclose to the meeting the existence and nature of that interest when you address the meeting on that business. - (3) Where you have a personal interest in any business of the authority of the type mentioned in paragraph 8(1)(a)(viii), you need not disclose the nature or existence of that interest to the meeting if the interest was registered more than three years before the date of the meeting. - (4) Sub-paragraph (1) only applies where you are aware or ought reasonably to be aware of the existence of the personal interest. - (5) Where you have a personal interest but, by virtue of paragraph 14, sensitive information relating to it is not registered in your authority's register of members' interests, you must indicate to the meeting that you have a personal interest, but need not disclose the sensitive information to the meeting.